What is cystitis?

 Various antibiotics may be prescribed.
 Some are specifically for urinary tract infections and include quinolones such as ciprofloxacin (eg, Ciproxin®) and nalidixic acid.
 Other antibiotics that may be prescribed for cystitis include nitrofurantoin (eg, Macrobid®), methenamine (eg, Hiprex®), pivmecillinam (Selexid®) and trimethoprim.

-Preparations containing sodium hyaluronate (Cystistat®, Hyacyst®, iAluRil®) relieve the symptoms of cystitis by replenishing the bladder's natural protective layer.
-They are administered directly into the bladder by a healthcare professional.
+Preparations containing sodium hyaluronate (Cystistat®, Hyacyst®, iAluRil®) or chondroitin sulfate (Gepan Instill®) relieve the symptoms of cystitis by replenishing the bladder's natural protective layer.
+They are administered directly into the bladder with the support of a healthcare professional.

 - Always wipe the anus from behind and wipe from front to back, never the other way around.
 Teach little girls to wipe correctly from an early age.